HapticlabsIO/UnityHapticlabsController/readme.md

 ### Start a track made in Hapticlabs Studio

 From anywhere in your project you can call the following function to trigger feedback on the Satellite.
-When using recurring haptics, we recommend not calling a function every loop as it will slow down performance, rather aim for a looped haptic and the send a new message when it changes.

 Make sure to upload the tracks to the Satellite in Hapticlabs Studio before calling this function.
 (See Setup)